nicolamarchiotto/media-server-script/README.md

 - For radarr do not set tags or custom profile, for each movie do a search and manually select the version to download, it's easier

+# Photoprism
+Photoprism allows is a media manager for photos and videos Its purpose is to manage the media of different devices, mainly my phone It is possible to sync phone's media using the Photo Sync App, available for Android and IOS To sync with photoprism, it is necessary to purchase the NAS option in the Photo Sync App, 2€ at March 2023 To set the server's endpoint for sync, access to the photo prism web interface settings->services->connect via webdav to rietreve your server url, sync will work only in your local network unless you expose your ip to the network

+In the photo sync app, go to settings->configure endpoints For IOS there's an option for a photosync endpoint
+For Android you must select WebDAV, past the endpoint of the photoprism web page in the server field, the other fields should autocompile

 # Automatic shutdown
 The install.sh script set a service which will automatically turnoff the system at 01:30 am